 Information retrieval systems employ various components and techniques to accomplish this task.

 - When a user enters a query into the system, the search component of the information retrieval system processes the query and retrieves relevant documents from the index.
-The retrieval process may involve techniques like keyword matching, statistical analysis, or natural language processing to identify documents that best match the user’s information needs.
+The retrieval process may involve keyword matching, statistical analysis, or natural language processing to identify documents that best match the user’s information needs.

-- Modern information retrieval systems also incorporate features like faceted search, which allows users to narrow down their search results using predefined categories or facets, and personalized recommendations, which leverage user preferences and behavior to suggest relevant information.
+- Modern information retrieval systems also incorporate features like faceted search, which allows users to narrow their search results using predefined categories or facets, and personalized recommendations, which leverage user preferences and behavior to suggest relevant information.

-Components of Information Retrieval System
+1.3 Components of Information Retrieval System.

 - Indexing Subsystem: The indexing subsystem converts documents into an index, a structured and searchable representation.
 It involves analyzing the content of the documents and extracting relevant terms or features.
-Techniques such as tokenization, stemming, and normalization may be used to preprocess the documents and create an index that facilitates efficient retrieval.
+Techniques such as tokenization, stemming, and normalization may be used to preprocess the papers and create an index that facilitates efficient retrieval.

 - Vocabulary Subsystem: The vocabulary subsystem maintains a dictionary or vocabulary of terms extracted from the indexed documents.
 It stores information about the frequency and location of terms in the documents.
 The vocabulary subsystem is essential for mapping user queries to indexed terms and efficiently retrieving relevant documents.